ucscGenomeBrowser/kent/src/product/installer/README.md

 This will leave you with a genome browser accessible on localhost that loads its data through from genome-mysql.cse.ucsc.edu:3306 and hgdownload.cse.ucsc.edu:80.
 If you are not on the US West Coast, it will be too slow for normal use but good enough to test if your setup is working.
+You can then use the script to download assemblies of interest to your local Genome Browser, which will make it at least as fast as the UCSC site.

 # The different commands

+The first argumentof the script is called 'command' in the following.
+The first commmand that you will need is "install", it installs the browser dependencies, binaries and basic Mysql infrastructure:

+    sudo bash browserSetup.sh install

 There are a number of options supported by the GBiC script.
 In all cases, options must be specified before the command.
 The following example correctly specifies the